What’s the difference between traditional marking, pin marking, and laser marking?

 Traditionally marked letters and numbers are evenly spaced, accurately aligned and uniformly deep.
 Traditional marking is typically best for deep marking applications and/or high production rates.
 However, part variation, fixture and tooling changeover can increase the overall cycle time.

-Pin marking is a pneumatic or electromechanically controlled carbide tip assembly that strikes the surface of a part in a succession of dots to create a permanent mark.
+Pin marking (also known as dot peen marking) is the use of a pneumatic or electromechanically controlled carbide tip assembly that strikes the surface of a part in a succession of dots to create a permanent mark.
 Depending on the marking speed parameters, pin marking can create light, moderate or deep marks.

 Pin marking technology is computer controlled and allows for a great deal of flexibility.
 Consumable products and changeover time is minimal.
 A vast range of font choices, logo creation, barcodes and other dynamic information can be marked on your parts using this technology.